In today’s eCommerce landscape, it can be hard to decide what sales strategy works best. Do you want to drive traffic to your own website...

 The return rate for online purchases is around 30% compared to just 8.9% for brick-and-mortar stores.
 This can be even higher (40%) for fashion and apparel items.
-Often, customers will have to buy more than one size to make sure they get the right fit.
-Therefore, it’s no surprise that return rates go up to 40% for shoes and clothing, mostly because of sizing issues.
+Often, customers will buy more than one size to get the right fit and return the ones that aren’t right.
+Here are some of the other factors leading to product returns:

-Let’s start talking prevention rather than cure i.e., the importance of quality control.
+Let’s start talking about prevention rather than cure i.e., the importance of quality control.
 Here are some key areas you can focus on if you want to reduce your return rates.

 Some eCommerce businesses have relatively relaxed returns policies.
 Think free returns and easy processes like courier collection or designated drop-off sites.
 As a result, some customers may be inclined to make unnecessary purchases because they can “send the other one back”.
 I mean you’d do the same in a fitting room, right?

-By giving your customers all the information they need, you can reduce uncertainty and increase conversions.
+However, if you give your customers all the information they need, you can reduce uncertainty and increase conversions.
 As well as detailed product descriptions, here are some of the other things you should provide to reduce the number of returns you have to deal with:

-- Care instructions: Many people won’t buy something if it isn’t easy iron, for instance.
-Equally, if a garment is dry-clean only and the shopper doesn’t realize until it’s arrived, a return is more likely.
+Many people won’t buy something if it isn’t easy iron, for instance.
+Equally, if a garment is “dry-clean” only and the shopper doesn’t realize until it’s arrived, a return is more likely.
 In addition, care instructions are a great way of encouraging people to keep products longer.
 An important factor to highlight at a time when sustainability is a key concern for a lot of customers.

-- Video is a must: Videos bring your products to life.
+Video is a must because they bring your products to life.
 You can show your customers how a product should be used or worn.
-This will help the customer visualize what it’d be like to own the product, and it’ll also boost confidence.
-From an SEO perspective, it’s classed as “premium content” so listings with video will be prioritized by search engines.
+This will help them visualize what it’d be like to own the product, and it’ll also boost confidence.
+From an SEO perspective, it’s classed as “premium content” so listings with video will be prioritized in SERPs.